AdguardTeam/LegalDocs/adguard-mail.com/privacy/app.html.md

 - **Browser or OS version**
 - **App configuration**

-This detailed information is used by the support team to better assist with resolving your request.
+This detailed information is used by the support team to better assist with resolving your issue.

 ### Automatic crash reports